INTRODUCTORY LEVEL COURSE

 BLUES BOX PENTATONIC scale

-Guitar players will often play a lead solo with the Blues Pentatonic scale using string Bends to correct the wrong sounding Notes (but can sound out of tune along with a singer).
+Guitar players will often play a lead solo with the Blues Pentatonic scale using string bends to correct the wrong sounding notes (but it can sound out of tune with a singer).

-Private Online Lessons and coaching for songwriting available also.
+Private Online Lessons and songwriting mentoring available also.

-Here are examples of a Scale Demonstration video and Backing Track video for practice.
+Examples of a scale demonstration video and backing track video for practice.

 Box Pentatonic for A Minor and C Major (relative)